rmtzcx/rhce/RHCSA_RHCE.md

 Summary
 =======
 I based the structure of this document on the book 'Red Hat RHCSA/RHCE 7 Cert
 Guide: Red Hat Enterprise Linux 7 (EX200 and EX300)' by Sander van Vugt.
+If you are not able to attend an official Red Hat training for RHCSA/RHCE, I really recommend buying Sander van Vugt's book.
+It is by far the best book to prepare yourself for the exams.

 This is not a tutorial, it is just a guide for me to teach RHCE System Administration and help others to prepare for RHCSA/RHCSA exam.